How to Manually Install and Use "The Elder Scrolls V: Skyrim" Mods

 Installing mods manually once you have checked the installation instructions and downloaded any patches is fairly straightforward.
 Even if you use a Mod Manager, installing mods manually gives you a greater understanding of how the files fit together and what they do.

-- Now open your Skyrim game folder and have the Data folder so you can see it
+- Now open your Skyrim game folder and look at the Data folder.

 - Collapse the tree view and drag the folder (or folders) below the Data folder from the zip to Data folder in your game installation folder.